Shopify/yjit-metrics/infrastructure/README.md

     ./with-op.sh terraform -chdir=terraform apply

+**NOTE** Applying the terraform will leave the instances in a "running" state.
+If you don't intend to do anything with them (and you are sure benchmarks aren't running) you should stop the instances:

+    ./with-op.sh bin/run stop

 If you just want to rebuild the instances you can skip some of the other resources with something like: